woohoolabs/yin/README.md

     /**
      * Produces a new ID for the domain objects.
      *
-     * UUID-s are preferred according to the JSON API specification.
+     * UUID-s are preferred according to the JSON:API specification.
      *
      * @return string
      */